5jt/dyalog-cookbook/manuscript/18 GUI.md

      ∇
 ~~~

 An important thing to discuss is the function `CollectData`.
 We want our 'business logic' to be independent from the GUI.
-So we don't want anything ine `##.BusinessLogic` to access the `n` namespace.
+So we don't want anything in `##.BusinessLogic` to access the `N` namespace.

 But it needs access to the data entered and decisions made by the user on the GUI.
 So we collect all the data and assign them to variables inside a newly created anonymous namespace, which we assign to `G`.